Nukuʻalofa: 18th century

 That was the first mention of Nukuʻalofa, spelled as Noogoollefa.
 Vason's unusual spelling of Nukuʻalofa and Pangaimotu (as "Bonghy-Moddoo") was because the standard Tongan alphabet would not be developed until 1826–27.

-The second oldest book dedicated to Tonga was by William Mariner, adopted son of Fīnau ʻUlukālala, which was published in 1817.
+The second-oldest book dedicated to Tonga was by William Mariner, adopted son of Fīnau ʻUlukālala, which was published in 1817.
 Mariner described his experiences during the years he was the adopted son of ʻUlukālala (1806–1810).
 He described the civil war and the siege of the Fort of Nukuʻalofa, which fell to ʻUlukālala and his warriors.

-The third attempt of Christian missionaries was recorded in April 1826, when two Tahitian London Missionaries were detained by Tupou the chief of Nukuʻalofa.
+The third attempt of Christian missionaries was recorded in April 1826, when two Tahitian London Missionaries were detained by Tupou, the chief of Nukuʻalofa.

 In March 1826, the four men left Tahiti in the Minerva, their destination Fiji.
 But at Nukuʻalofa, Tonga, their plans were disrupted by the high chief Tupou (Aleamotuʻa).
-From Davies' perspective the Tahitian were placed under detention at Tongatapu: "The chief called Tupou would not let them proceed.
-He had been himself a resident in Lageba and calls himself the friend of Tuineau, the chief of Lageba and as such he took possession of the present intended for the Fijian chief".
+From Davies' perspective, the Tahitians were placed under detention at Tongatapu: "The chief called Tupou would not let them proceed.
+He had been himself a resident in Lageba and calls himself the friend of Tuineau, the chief of Lageba, and as such he took possession of the present intended for the Fijian chief".

 The arrival of the Methodist missionaries in Nukuʻalofa in 1827 reinforced the Christian faith.
 The persecution suffered by Christians in Hihifo and Hahake forced a lot of people to seek refuge in Nukuʻalofa.
-As a result of the encouragement of Tupou, the King of Nukuʻalofa, this was the beginning of the expanding of Nukuʻalofa to become the major center of Christianity in Tonga.
+As a result of the encouragement of Tupou, the King of Nukuʻalofa, this was the beginning of the expandsion of Nukuʻalofa to become the major center of Christianity in Tonga.

 The US Exploring Expedition met with King Josiah (Aleamotuʻa) in 1840.

-The final phase of the arrival of Christianity in Tonga was the arrival of Father Chevron, or Patele Sevelo, in 1842.
-He wrote that he arrived in Nukuʻalofa in 1842 and met the Tuʻi Kanokupolu Aleamotuʻa who was baptised by the Wesleyan as Sosaia.
+The final phase in the arrival of Christianity in Tonga was the arrival of Father Chevron, or Patele Sevelo, in 1842.
+He wrote that he arrived in Nukuʻalofa in 1842 and met the Tuʻi Kanokupolu Aleamotuʻa, who was baptised by the Wesleyan as Sosaia.

 In conclusion, these landings turned Nukuʻalofa from a small village and fort into the center of Tonga during the introduction of Christianity.
-From the earliest records for Nukuʻalofa, early writers always referred to the settlement as Noogollefa (1797), Nioocalofa (1806), Nukualofa (1826 by Methodist) and Noukou-Alofa (1842 by French Catholic priests).
+From the earliest records for Nukuʻalofa, early writers always referred to the settlement as Noogollefa (1797), Nioocalofa (1806), Nukualofa (1826 by Methodists) and Noukou-Alofa (1842 by French Catholic priests).
 There was no other mention of any other name of the settlement other than the settlement or fort of Nukuʻalofa.